logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-2-becoming-a-testarchitect-power-user/lesson-6-streamlining-your-tests/returning-values-from-actions/_index.md

     ![](/images/TA_Tutorials/Images/tut.actions.encapsulation.014.png)

-    **Note:** These variables will be used to accept the values returned from the action call: d will hold the car rental duration, and p will hold the total rental price.
+{{<note>}} These variables will be used to accept the values returned from the action call: d will hold the car rental duration, and p will hold the total rental price.

 4. Next, select the leftmost cell of the choose rental location and dates action line \(the call that holds the action name\), press function key F2, and then press Enter.